buildingbeautifuluis/buildingbeautifuluis.github.io/04-Chapter-4-Getting-From-A-to-B.md

 <!-- 2,197 Words -->

+**This chapter isn’t worth reading just now (unless you want to get a feel for how I research and write).
+I hope to have it finished in August.**

-**As I’ve noted in the [overview](https://github.com/fehler/building-beautiful-uis/blob/master/00-Overview.md), this is a work in progress and I’m sharing it here in draft form.
-It isn’t finished, but I hope it provides some value as I finalise all of the chapter content.**
+**As I’ve noted in the [overview](https://github.com/buildingbeautifuluis/bbuis/blob/master/00-Overview.md), this is a work in progress and I’m sharing it here in draft form.
+The book isn’t finished, but I hope the draft content I’m providing has some value as I finalise the chapters.**